leeweiming3/tp/docs/UserGuide.md

       - end with a domain label at least 2 characters long
       - have each domain label start and end with alphanumeric characters
       - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
-  * COUNTRY: must be a valid ISO-3166-1 alpha-2 code which can be found from https://www.iso.org/obp/ui/#search/code/.
+  * COUNTRY: must be a valid ISO-3166-1 alpha-2 code (case-sensitive) which can be found from https://www.iso.org/obp/ui/#search/code/.
   * TAG: cannot be blank (except in edit command), and only alphanumeric characters and spaces are allowed.
   * COMMENT: can be blank and does not have any constraints.
   * TITLE: cannot be blank and has a character limit of 100.